JeazW/OctpusDocs/src/pages/docs/administration/high-availability/index.md

 <NodeLimit>Unlimited</NodeLimit>
 ```

 If you do not have that node in your license key then you are limited to a single node.
-If you recently purchased a license key and it is missing that node then reach out to [sales@octopus.com](mailto:sales@octopus.com).
+If you recently purchased a license key and it is missing that node then reach out to [sales@yamldoc.liuyan.wang](mailto:sales@yamldoc.liuyan.wang).

 ## How High Availablity works